 Black sesame is a paste created from black sesame seeds.
 Like the seeds, it's a dark black color.
 This paste is referred to as neri goma in Japanese.
 It can be more savory or sweet, depending on where the sesame paste is from.
+But compared to white sesame seeds, the black variant has a mild nutty flavor.
 For example, in Japanese cooking, this paste is usually created with an added sweetener to be used in pastries and other sweet goods.

 Where Did It Come From?

 While the sesame plant is native to Indonesia, there are records showing the usage of black sesame seeds in China 5,000 years ago.
 Initially, they were used for cooking and as a coloring agent for block ink.
 These black sesame seeds were transported along the Silk Road to Africa and Europe, where they became popular quickly.
 From there, they spread to the U.S. and around the world.

 Often, black sesame is turned into a paste to flavor various foods.
 This process is similar to creating peanut butter or any other nut butter.
 The sesame seeds are toasted and ground with sesame oil or honey until they become a paste.
 Once in paste form, you can use it for baked goods, sauces, etc.